jamiephillips212/reading-notes/code-201/class-01.md

 # Non-semantic wrappers

 - Sometimes you'll come across a situation where you can't find an ideal semantic element to group some items together or wrap some content.
 Sometimes you might want to just group a set of elements together to affect them all as a single entity with some CSS or JavaScript.
-For cases like these, HTML provides the <div> and <span> elements.
-You should use these preferably with a suitable class attribute, to provide some kind of label for them so they can be easily targeted.
+For cases like these, HTML provides the `<div> and <span>` elements.

 - `<span>` is an inline non-semantic element, which you should only use if you can't think of a better semantic text element to wrap your content, or don't want to add any specific meaning.
 For example: